BlueDot VL53L1X Time-of-Flight Distance Sensor

 Here are the board's main features:

 • 3.3V and 5V Power Supply.
-The on-board voltage regulator accepts anything from 2.6V to 5.5V to supply the VL53L1X sensor with a constant voltage of 2.8V.
+The onboard voltage regulator accepts anything from 2.6V to 5.5V to supply the VL53L1X sensor with a constant voltage of 2.8V.

 • I2C Communication.
 The sensor communicates through the I2C protocol using the address 0x29.